rustudorcalin/etcd-monitoring-with-prometheus-and-rancher/README.md

 First app we will be installing is `etcd-operator`.
 Leave all the defaults it pre-populates and make sure you enable the etcd cluster creation too (for the simplicity of the demo we've unchecked the installation of `etcd Backup Operator` and `etcd Restore Operator`).

-The Operator's role is to observe analyse and act.
+The Operator's role is to observe analyze and act.
 It is using the Kubernetes API to observe the current cluster state.
-If there are any differences between the running state and the desired one it finds them and lastly fixes them.
+If there are any differences between the running state and the desired one, it finds them and lastly fixes them.

 As an example, let's say that we are running an Etcd cluster with 3 members.
 If something happens and one member is down, the Operator observes this.
 It makes a diff against the desired state and because of the difference it acts to recover the one missing member.
 Now we have again a healthy cluster with no human intervention.